FHIR International Patient Summary

 • Daily Work Hours

-Those data elements are deffined in the Occupational Data for Health IG.
+Those data elements are defined in the Occupational Data for Health IG.

 XX.2.4 Complete Discrete Data Import Option

-The Content Consumer implementing this option shall be able to discretely import all relevant content provided by the Content Creator as deffined by the TBD.
+The Content Consumer implementing this option shall be able to discretely import all relevant content provided by the Content Creator as defined by the IPS Complete Option.

-There are no Actor Groupings fo this profile.
+There are no Actor Groupings for this profile.

 This profile describes how to use the HL7 FHIR IPS to support multiple international use cases, allowing for testing and deployment in commercial products for expanded implementation options.